joshuahunt514/Practice-Site-July-25/README.md

-What is it: A regular site, with a sporty theme.
-Done mobile first How to see it: Just open index.html and adjust the screen to see it's responsiveness!
+- What is it: A regular site, with a sporty theme.
+Done mobile first

+- How to see it: Just open index.html and adjust the screen to see it's responsiveness!

-Who did it: Joshua Hunt
+- Who did it: Joshua Hunt (me)

 -----------------------------------------------------------------------------------
 Notes: